Faux28/Works/AWS-SDK/Send_Message_to_slack/README.md

-Open slack app
+1.Open slack app
-Create/open the workspace(you have to be the administrator of the workspace) Open the workspace dropdown
+2.Create/open the workspace(you have to be the administrator of the workspace) 3.Open the workspace dropdown
-Go to settings and administration > Manage apps > Build Click Create New App' > From scratch
+4.Go to settings and administration > Manage apps > Build 5.Click Create New App' > From scratch
-Enter the app name and pick a workspace in the dropdown list and click create app Open the created app
+6.Enter the app name and pick a workspace in the dropdown list and click create app 7.Open the created app
-Under 'Add features and functionality' click incoming webhooks Activate the incoming webhooks
+8.Under 'Add features and functionality' click incoming webhooks 9.Activate the incoming webhooks
-Click 'Add New Webhook to Workspace'
+10.Click 'Add New Webhook to Workspace'
-Select a channel in dropdown and click allow
+11.Select a channel in dropdown and click allow

 Create a environmental variable for the program - [Webhook_url]